mrhappyasthma/runelite-profit-tracker/README.md

 # Profit Tracker Plugin

-This runelite plugin tracks the profit you are generating, according to GE, while money-making.
+This runelite plugin tracks the profit you are generating while money-making.
+This can be based on GE, alchemy, or shop values.
 ![image](https://user-images.githubusercontent.com/8212109/94357201-5d4c1780-009f-11eb-9c73-17c279edd613.png)

 For example, if you are filling vials, the plugin will accumulate profit each time you fill vial, accounting for empty vials price in GE.